The village of Gbonkonimah in 2014. It looked much the same in 1964.

 Students pick up their food in cafeteria.

 Children stand by an old style chair.

 The principal of the Tubman School in Gbonkonimah visits with Jessie Kekula.

 Children stand in front of a house, with hand prints on the walls.

 Obama's soccer coach visits with students at school.

-An in-service class is held for all Obama teachers in the fall of 2015.
+An in-service class is held for all Obama teachers.

 Sports at Obama School